kscalelabs/rdme-docs/docs/Utils/onshape-to-urdf-converter.md

 kol download <document-url> (--output-dir <output-directory>)
 ```

-* `postprocesss`: Processes the provided urdf for use.
+* `postprocesss`: Processes the provided URDF for use.

 ```
 kol postprocess <urdf-path>